 Instructions

 - Set up a double boiler on the stove with the heat on med-high.
-You want the water to be hot or to lightly simmer, but not boil.
-If you don’t have a double boiler, you can create your own by putting water in a large pot (about 1/3-1/2 full), then placing a small mixing bowl with a pour spout into the water.
+You want the water to be hot or to very lightly simmer, but do not boil.
+If you don’t have a double boiler, you can create your own by putting water in a large pot (about 1/3-1/2 full), then placing a smaller pot into the water.

 - In the top pot, add the beeswax and coconut oil and stir until melted.
-It’ll take about 10 minutes.
+It’ll take about 15 minutes.
 You don’t want it to get too hot, so a slow melt is good.
+If it gets too hot, then it may damage the beeswax and it will end up drying incorrectly in the jar.
+If you have a kitchen or candy thermometer, then keep it in the wax and make sure it doesn’t go above 145ºF.

 - Carefully pour the wax mixture into the prepared candle containers, making sure the wick stays straight.
+Leave about 1/4-1/2″ of wick above the wax.
 Let the candle rest for an hour or two for the wax to harden.
 Trim the wick as needed.
+Let the candle sit for at least a day before lighting.

-- Tip for easy cleanup: Put the top pot (that had the candle wax in it) back onto the bottom pot of hot water – this will melt any residual wax in the pot, then you can wipe it out a few times with a paper towel.
+- Tip for easy cleanup: Put the top pot (that had the candle wax in it) back onto the bottom pot of hot water – this will melt any residual wax in the pot, then you can wipe it off with a paper towel.
 Then clean as normal with hot water and dish soap.

 Notes